Regularity of a double null coordinate system for Kerr-Newman-de Sitter spacetimes: Introduction

 $\theta$ is the colatitude, with

 and $\phi$ is the longitude, with

 (see Carter~\cite{carter1}, and Akcay and Matzner~\cite{akcay} and Kraniotis~\cite{krani}, for example).
-Here $M$ and $a$ are mass and angular momentum parameters, respectively, both nonzero, and $e$ is a charge parameter (which may be zero).
-Without loss of generality, we assume that the magnetic charge is zero.
-This metric is supposed to represent a rotating black hole, with charge, in a universe which is expanding (as ours is).
+Here $M>0$ and $a\neq 0$ are mass and angular momentum parameters, respectively, and $e$ is a charge parameter (which may be zero).
+Without loss of generality, we assume that the magnetic charge is zero and $a$ is positive.
+This metric is supposed to represent a rotating black hole, with charge, in a universe which is expanding at an accelerated rate (as ours is).
 We refer to Appendix~\ref{app-D}, where we calculate Komar integrals over the event horizon, for the relation between these parameters and the physical quantities of the black hole.
 We wish to consider subextremal metrics, meaning that $\Delta_r$ has four distinct real roots

 The event horizon ${\cal H}$ corresponds to the hypersurface where $r=r_+$, the Cauchy horizon ${\cal CH}$ corresponds to the hypersurface where $r=r_-$, and the cosmological horizon corresponds to the hypersurface $r=r_c$.
-We are interested in studying solutions of the wave equation in the black hole region, $r_-<r<r_+$.
-To do this we want to construct double null coordinates inside the black hole region, coordinates in which the metric acquires a particularly convenient form (which is~\eqref{double_null} below).
-This has already been done by Pretorius and Israel in~\cite{pretorius} when the cosmological constant and the charge are both equal to zero.
-Our objective is to extend their results to the case of a nonzero cosmological constant and a nonzero charge.
+We are interested in studying solutions of the wave equation in the black hole region, $r_-<r<r_+$, and we wish to construct double null coordinates and understand their relation with Boyer--Lindquist coordinates.
+The coordinate $t$ takes values in $\mathbb{R}$.